django-cms/djangocms-text-ckeditor/README.rst

 djangocms-text-ckeditor
 =======================

-Text Plugin for django-cms with CK-Editor.
+Text Plugin for django-cms with CKEditor.

 The latest version of this package supports: